improbable-eng/phtree-cpp/README.md

 <a name="Filters" />

 ##### Filters
 All queries allow specifying an additional filter.
-The filter is called for every key/value pair that the would normally be returned (subject to query constraints) and to every node in the tree that the query decides to traverse (also subject to query constraints).
+The filter is called for every key/value pair that would normally be returned (subject to query constraints) and to every node in the tree that the query decides to traverse (also subject to query constraints).
 Returning `true` in the filter does not change query behaviour, returning `false` means that the current value or child node is not returned or traversed.